TFS 2015 | TFS 2017 | Team Services

 Only when a previous task has failed

-If you're running tasks in cases when the build is canceled, then make sure you specify sufficient time for these tasks to run on the General or Options tab.
+If you're running tasks in cases when the build is canceled, then make sure you specify sufficient time for these tasks to run the definition options.

 TFS 2015 and TFS 2017 options